loginom/loginom-help-en-omegat/data/processors/variables/variables-from-table.md

 ---
 # ![Table to Variables](./../../images/icons/components/datatovariables_default.svg) Table to Variables

-Компонент позволяет преобразовать табличные данные в переменные.
+The component enables to convert the table data to variables.
 A variable is generated from the data of each table field.
 A variable can have only one value that's why different [aggregation functions](./../func/aggregation-functions.md) are applied to the field data for its calculation.

 ## Ports